CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/CharacterCreation.md

 Reason being, the majority of players won't be evil characters.
 Early on, as at this point there is no connection between any of the characters, the majority good portion of the party will either boot out or kill the evil character for one of their evil deeds.
 With new players this will undoubtedly cause some real world friction and the now narratively dead player will have to make a whole new character mid campaign.

 However, notice how I said "Player Characters can't start evil" and not "No evil Player Characters".
-The reality is, that it is awesome for the narrative when player characters have a tight knit group, and one of the characters turns to the dark side for narratively in their mind compelling reasons.
+The reality is, that it is awesome for the narrative when player characters have a tight knit group, and one of the characters turns to the dark side for in their mind compelling reasons.
 Since all the player characters have history with one another, they are more likely to not boot or kill the now evil character, and instead try to bring them back to the light.
 This inevitably becomes the heart of the story, and is extremely gripping.
 Anakin Skywalker is the best example of this effect in narrative, as we are able to watch his downfall.

 ### No joke Player Characters